 Words of Success

 My first few attempts at writing, and publishing, was a bit frustrating.
 Not the writing part, I enjoy that, but the rest of it was a pain.
-There's so many self-publishing websites, and websites that claim they are self-publishing but they're not, and royalties, and editing, and formats, and fee's, my mind was spinning.
-This hub will help you avoid the spinning and get right to the publishing.
+There are so many self-publishing websites, and websites that claim they are self-publishing but they're not, and royalties, and editing, and formats, and fees, my mind was spinning.
+This article will help you avoid the spinning and get right to the publishing.

 After a lot of research I decided to go with the Amazon KDP Program.
 KDP stands for Kindle Direct Publishing.
 All-in-All they offer decent royalties, a whole lot of help topics, and an editing program that won't leave you banging your head, or computer, against the wall.